Excoriation Disorder

 - Open wounds, scabs, or lesions

-- Bleeding and infections of the skin.
+- Bleeding or skin infections

 Emotional and Behavioural Symptoms